MoudryDaniel/line-counter/README.md

 Created in version 3.9.7

 + :construction: Still WIP
-+ :computer: Feel free to fork this repository
++ :computer: Feel free to fork this repository.
-+ :star: If you like this app star the repository
++ :star: If you like this app, star the repository.

 ## Table of Contents <!-- omit in toc -->
 - [Usage](#usage)